This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-877-774-8592.

-There are a few options for when you can enroll in Medicare Part B. The first time is the Initial Enrollment Period.
-It lasts for 7 months – the 3 months before your 65th birthday, the month of your birthday, and the 3 months after your birthday.
+You have several options for when you can enroll in Medicare Part B. You're first eligible to sign up during the Initial Enrollment Period (IEP).
+It lasts for seven months – the three months before your 65th birthday, the month of your birthday, and the three months after your birthday.
 If you don’t sign up then, you can sign up during the Annual Enrollment Period (AEP) from October 15 through December 7.

-There are four enrollment periods for Medicare Advantage Plans and Medicare Prescription Drug Plans.
-Review them below to find which one is right for you.
+There are four enrollment periods for Medicare Advantage plans and Medicare prescription drug plans.
+Review them below to determine which one is right for you.

-Anyone can join, switch or drop a Medicare Advantage Plans and Medicare Prescription Drug Plans between October 15 and December 7.
-If you apply during this time, coverage begins on January 1.
+Anyone can join, switch or drop a Medicare Advantage plan or a Medicare prescription drug plan between October 15 and December 7.
+If you apply for a plan during this time, coverage begins on January 1.

-When you first become eligible for Medicare, you can join during the 7-month period that starts 3 months before the month you turn 65, includes the month you turn 65 and ends 3 months after the month you turn 65.
+When you first become eligible for Medicare, you can join during this seven-month period that starts three months before you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.

 Contact us if any of these situations apply to you.

-For more information, refer to the Medicare and You Handbook.
+For more information, refer to the Medicare & You handbook.

 Last Updated: 09302022